perfsonar/docs/install_centos_fullinstall.rst

             $ md5sum pS-Performance_Toolkit-FullInstall-3.X.iso;cat pS-Performance_Toolkit-FullInstall-3.X.iso.md5

 #.
-Mount the ISO to a CD, DVD, or USB drive
+Mount the ISO to a DVD or USB drive
      .. note:: Detailed instructions on mounting an ISO image to the above media is beyond the scope of this document.
 #.
 Insert the media containing the ISO into the target end system
 #.
 Power on the host